meilisearch/awesome-meilisearch/CONTRIBUTING.md

 Your contributions are always welcome!

+<h3>It&rsquo;s Hacktoberfest 2022 @Meilisearch</h3>
+<p><a href="https://hacktoberfest.com">Hacktoberfest</a> is a celebration of the open-source community.
+This year, and for the third time in a row, Meilisearch is participating in this fantastic event.</p>
+<p>You&rsquo;d like to contribute?
+Don&rsquo;t hesitate to check out our <a href="https://github.com/meilisearch/meilisearch-ruby/blob/main/CONTRIBUTING.md">contributing guidelines</a>.<br /><br />And the longer, more complete guideline documentation you can follow <a href="https://github.com/meilisearch/.github/blob/main/Hacktoberfest_2022_contributors_guidelines.md">this link</a>.</p>

 ## Guidelines

 * All changes must be made in a branch and submitted as a Pull Request (PR)